-Austrian director Jessica Hausner enters the race for this year’s Palme d’Or at Cannes with Little Joe, a modest work of satirical sci-fi starring Emily Beecham and Ben Whishaw as two genetic engineers who create a “happy” plant.
+Acclaimed Austrian director Jessica Hausner enters the race for this year’s Palme d’Or at the 2019 Cannes Film Festival with Little Joe, a modest work of satirical sci-fi starring Emily Beecham and Ben Whishaw as two genetic engineers who create a “happy” plant.

 Alice (Beecham) is a scientist who has developed a plant whose scent will make anyone who smells it happy.
 Undergoing final tests, the plant will be released commercially at an upcoming plant fair.
 So enamoured with her creation, Alice even brings one of the plants home, naming it “Little Joe” in honour of her son.
 However, all – in case you hadn’t guessed – is not well and the plant seems to be having an effect on those who come in contact with its sneaky little puffs of pollen.

 First, the dog of her colleague Bella (Kerry Fox) becomes aggressive and then her own son seems to be behaving in an uncanny and disturbing way.
 Colleague Chris (Whishaw) is more interested in trying to romance Alice and even the corporate superiors at Planthouse, the company for which she works, are willing to overlook inconvenient side effects in order to have a product ready for the market.